thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 subclasses of `Question`, we have to tell ActiveRecord which subclass to instantiate when it fetches records from the `questions` table.
-The mechanism Rails uses for storing instances of different classes in the same table is called "Single Table Inheritance."
+The mechanism Rails uses for storing instances of different classes in the same table is called [Single Table Inheritance](#sti).
 Rails will take care of most of the details, but there are a few extra steps we need to take when refactoring to Single Table Inheritance.

 ## Single Table Inheritance (STI)

-The first step to convert to STI is generally to create a new subclass for each type.
+The first step to convert to [STI](#sti) is generally to create a new subclass for each type.
 However, the existing type codes are named "Open," "Scale," and "MultipleChoice," which won't make good class names; names like "OpenQuestion" would be better, so let's start by changing the existing type codes: